RyanJames1978/Welcome-to-Canada-beta-2point0/README.md

 Game mode install info:
 mod launcher: simply select and install the version you'd like.
-Full version and Server Version: Follow instructions inside your downloads "RJextra" folder.
+Full version and Server Version: Follow instructions inside the corresponding folder.